-- 1. Connect the cold cap cooling coil and all body and foreline cooling in series except the Quick Cool coil (see the following paragraph) as shown in Figure 10.
-Refer to Table 4 on page 12 for the cooling water flowrate for your pump type.
-Higher flows will not harm the pump. - 2.
-If the diffusion pump is being cooled by a recirculating water system, ensure the system is capable of: - □ Adequate cooling and heat exchange to ensure a continuous inlet temperature of 60 to 80 °F (16 to 27 °C). - Maintaining an adequate flow rate to ensure the exit water temperature does not exceed 130 °F (54 °C).
+- 1 Connect the cold cap cooling coil and all body and foreline cooling in series except the Quick Cool coil (see the following paragraph) as shown in Figure 11.
+Refer to Table 4 for the cooling water flowrate for your pump type.
+Higher flows will not harm the pump. - 2 If the diffusion pump is being cooled by a recirculating water system, ensure the system is capable of: - Adequate cooling and heat exchange to ensure a continuous inlet temperature of 60 to 80 °F (16 to 27 °C). - Maintaining an adequate flow rate to ensure the exit water temperature does not exceed 130 °F (54 °C).

-Parallel connections should be employed when the water pressure is low or if the discharge temperature routinely exceeds 130 $^{\rm o}F.$
+Parallel connections should be employed when the water pressure is low or if the discharge temperature routinely exceeds 130 °F.

-Figure 10 HS-16/20 Cooling Water Connections
+Figure 11 HS-16/20 Cooling Water Connections